ctranimal/datafun-04-eda/README.md

 # Ken McTran -- Exploratory Data Analysis with Jupyter Notebooks

 ## Purposes
-    The purpose of this repository (thus far) is to implement steps 1 & 2 of the project.
+    The purpose of this repository  is to implement steps 1->9 of the project.
     See documentation here for details: https://nwmissouri.instructure.com/courses/71203/discussion_topics/582071

 ## Workflow: